-- The nature of the approval is communicated in the Protocol Approval instance using a code taken from DICOM CID newcid3.
-Another code of interest in that list is (newcode013,DCM,"Replaced by another protocol").
-This can be used by the Protocol Manager to help manage clutter by indicating that a protocol should not be displayed in the active protocol list, but not because the protocol is deficient, but rather it has been superseded by a replacement. - The Acquisition Modality is not required to persist copies of the actual Protocol Approval instances, but is advised to maintain a database of the contents of received approvals (and disapprovals) since the Protocol that is the subject of an approval might not be received until after the Protocol Approval has been received.
-Similarly, it might receive a copy of the Protocol again in the future. - Note also that it is possible an Acquisition Modality may find that a given protocol is the subject of multiple Protocol Approval instances.
+- 610 A code of interest in that list is (128610,DCM,"Deprecated protocol").
+This can be used by the Protocol Manager to help manage clutter by indicating that a protocol should not be displayed in the active protocol list.
+This does not necessarily mean the protocol is deficient.
+It may have been deprecated because it was superseded by a replacement protocol. - The Acquisition Modality is not required to persist copies of the actual Protocol Approval instances, but is advised to maintain a database of the contents of received approvals (and disapprovals) since the Protocol that is the subject of an approval might not be received until after the Protocol Approval has been received.
+Similarly, it might receive a copy of the Protocol again in the future.

+Note also that it is possible an Acquisition Modality may find that a given protocol is the subject of multiple Protocol Approval instances.
 Most likely, they will be making different types of approval assertions or it will be different people making the assertions.
-The meaning of individual assertions is defined by the approval code, but there is no prescribed way to interpret approvals in combination.
-One might expect more recent approvals to carry more weight than older approvals; or one might consider the relative authority of the different approvers.
-It may be advisable to notify the operator if any of them are disapprovals.
+The meaning of individual assertions is defined by the approval code, but this profile does not prescribe a way to interpret approvals in combination.
+One might expect more recent approvals to carry more weight than older approvals or one might consider the relative authority of the different approvals.
+It may be advisable to patify the operator if any of them are disapprovals.